vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 At 11:30 AM, I went for a quick follow-up stool (less than 5 minutes) that was likely due to my previous stool not being fully completed.

+I went out to Berkeley Bowl around 1 PM to get more yogurt.
+I had my first meal of the day around 1:30 PM.

+Around 4:30 PM, I started the process of preparing basmati rice.
+After soaking and cooking, it was ready a little before 6:30 PM, so I had my dinner then.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin